-Openreach’s ongoing upgrades to full fibre broadband across Wales could deliver a £1 billion boost to the Welsh economy by 2029, according to a new report from experts at the Centre for Economics and Business Research (CEBR) and Stantec.
+Openreach’s ongoing upgrades to full fibre broadband across Wales could deliver a £1 billion boost to the Welsh economy by 2029, according to a report from the Centre for Economics and Business Research (CEBR) and Stantec.

 The economic impact of full fibre broadband has emerged alongside news that more than a million homes and businesses can now access full fibre broadband on the company’s Welsh digital network.